tomaszz95/gradebook/README.md

 Hello, I present to you my **Gradebook** project.
 I was thinking about creating a project that will bring together front-end, working with api and a little bit of database knowledge / a bit of back-end code mixed with each other.
 From that came to my mind a Gradebook project.
 The project is created in NextJS using a small amount of React Redux, Firebase, MongoDB and written in Typescript.
 The page is not fully responsive (only 1100px+) - it is meant to be used on computer screens (or huge tablets), not on mobile devices (rest of my projects are responsive, but in this I wanted to focus on code, communication with API and databases).
 The project shows different information based on whether you are logged in as a teacher or as a student.
-In project units tests are available - using Jest.

 **To log in as a student you need to use the login dataset:**